 Expert opinion stated that compartment syndrome following a Salter’s osteotomy was an extremely unusual complication.
 However, they believed the case to be indefensible in court, due to the unusual decision to use a Thomas splint, and also in view of the difficulty in defending compartment syndromes not diagnosed at an early stage.
 The case was settled out of court for a moderate amount.

 The claim was brought seven years after the operation took place, by which time Mr R had retired.
-This highlights the importance of occurrence-based indemnity, where a doctor is eligible for assistance if indemnity arrangements were in place at the time of the incident, regardless of when the claim is made.
+Mr R had occurrence based indemnity, which means, a doctor is eligible for assistance if indemnity arrangements were in place at the time of the incident, regardless of when the claim is made.